-How to Set Up Your CI/CD Branching Strategy
+How to Set Up Your Continuous Integration Branching Strategy

 Read along or jump to the section that interests you the most.

 Your code branching strategy determines how and when developers branch and merge.
 There are several models including mainline, trunk-based development, task/feature branching, and more.
 When deciding on a method it is important to evaluate what makes sense for your team and product.
 Most version control systems will let you adopt any of these strategies.

 How developers branch code and where/when it gets merged in the CI/CD pipeline are closely related.
 Branching determines how developers work.
 CI/CD branches decide how code is built, tested, evaluated, and eventually released.

 A basic workflow starts with code being checked out.
 When the work in the branch is committed, CI/CD processes are triggered.
 This can be done with a merge or pull request.
 Then the CI/CD pipeline kicks into high gear.

 The goal of CI/CD is to continuously integrate changes to find errors earlier in the process (a.k.a. “shift left”).
 This increases a project’s velocity by avoiding late stage defects and delays.
 It creates an environment where code is always ready for a release.
 Set up your projects and teams for success, with the right CI/CD branching strategy.